Harika-SVL/Networking-AWS/notes.md

 ![Alt text](shots/49.PNG)

-* The other layer of security is added by network acl
+* The other layer of security is added by ''Network ACL'

 ![Alt text](shots/50.PNG)